Find the Worker setup for you

 Self-hosted On-demand Workers

-The 'ultimate' setup in the self-hosted path, this option enables you to configure on-demand Workers of your own by leveraging Kubernetes or Azure Windows VM.
+The 'ultimate' set up in the self-hosted path, this option enables you to configure on-demand Workers of your own by leveraging Kubernetes or Azure Windows VM.
 This option is the most complex one to set up, but it can also yield significant benefits in infra costs and scaling.

 Instead of setting up individual Self-Hosted Unattended Workers, in this option, you set up a way to spin up the Workers when they are needed.
 This is again similar to how Robocorp-Hosted Cloud Workers work, but you are in control and can decide what the target machines have and what they can do.